helena-ca/Todo/README.md

     ```bash
     python tasks.py list_tasks

 ## Usage
 ### Basic invocation:
-`python tasks.py <command> (options)`
+Run `python tasks.py <command> [options]`

 ### List of Commands:
-- add_task : Registers a new task you can have in any given day
+- add_task <name> : Registers a new task you can have in any given day
-- schd_task : Schedules a task for a specific date, with the option of that task happening cyclically every single day or in a specific day of a week
+- schd_task <name> <date> [--recurring] [--wk]: Schedules a task for a specific date, with the option of that task happening cyclically every single day or in a specific day of a week
-- list_tasks : Provides the List of tasks that are schedule for the day the command is given
+- list_tasks : Provides the list of tasks that are schedule for the day the command is given
-- reset_tasks : Completely wipes any task scheduled and registered
+- reset_tasks : Completely wipes any task scheduled or registered

+### Examples
+Add a task:
+`python tasks.py add_task "Laundry"`

+Schedule a task:
+`python tasks.py schd_task "Laundry" 2025-09-15`

+Make it reccur every monday:
+`python tasks.py schd_task "Laundry" 2025-09-15 -r -wk 0`

+List the tasks you have for today:
+`python tasks.py list_tasks`

+Reset the list:
+`python tasks.py reset_tasks`